jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 2. Load mask – load file selected above in the list box as mask

-3. Add mask to Figure – adds mask into the 2D Figure from the Figure
+3. Add mask to image – adds mask into the 2D image from the image

-4. Remove mask from Figure – removes the mask from the Figure
+4. Remove mask from image – removes the mask from the image

 Mask color – allows to change color (red, green, blue, black) of the displayed mask…